 What are positive affirmations for kids?

-“Positive affirmations are words we use to encourage, uplift, and inspire our children,” explains author and therapist Dr. Stacy Haynes of New Jersey-based Little Hands Family Services.
+“Positive affirmations are words we use to encourage, uplift, and inspire our children,” explains child psychologist Dr. Stacy Haynes of New Jersey-based Little Hands Family Services.
 These positive phrases are recited frequently to underscore the ideas and encourage the practice.